Union types

 } catch (error) {

-// Error state
+// Error with the request

 apiData = {